 Squash Vine Borer

 Squash vine borer moths are day-flying ‘clear wing’ moths with a 1.0 to 1.5 inch wingspan, black forewings, clear hind wings, and a bright orange abdomen.
-In flight, they look like wasps.
-There is one generation each year and adults emerge in late June/early July.
+These clearwing moths are so called because of their transparent hind wings that, when in flight, make them look like wasps.
+There are 1 to 2 generations each year and adults emerge in late June/early July.
+Peak flight is in mid-July.
+A second generation in late August has been indicated by trap captures in seasons with particularly high degree day accumulation.
+Moths usually fly for a couple of weeks before beginning to lay eggs, and their lifecycle lasts about 60 days.
+Each female can lay 150-200 eggs.
 Eggs are oval, redish brown in color, and glued to the stem or petiole.
+Eggs hatch in 10-15 days.
 The large cream-colored larvae are 1 to 1 1/2” long and 3/8” wide.

 Monitoring & Thresholds: